IngmarBitter/defenders/md/Christ/Christ.Slides.5.DeathPenalSubstitutionDefended.md

 ![](pics/PenalSubstitution.jpg style="float: right; width: 7rem")

+* *Premise 6: "If God cannot punish Christ, Penal Substitution is false"*
 * The **modest version** of Penal Substitution again sidesteps this objection
 * If God did not punish Christ but only afflicted Him with the suffering that would have been our punishment, the objection never gets off the ground
 * Most theorists want the stronger version — so we press on